tarantool/metrics/doc/monitoring/metrics_reference.rst

   This is not merely a count of explicit ``box.rollback()`` requests – it includes requests that ended in errors

 * ``tnt_vinyl_tx_read_views``—the count of open read views (open transactions that holds copy of data).
-  Usually this value will be 0, but if it stays non-zero for a long time, it means that your memory is leaking.
+  Usually this value is 0.
+If it stays non-zero for a long time, it indicates of a memory leak.

 **Memory**